Gio-Choi/gio-choi.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Projects
-description: For more details, click the ABS and Code.
+description: For more details, please click on the ABS and Code sections.
+My full name is Jiwoong Choi, but I go by Gio.
 nav: true
 nav_order: 1
 ---